Frequently asked questions about financial aid

 Eligibility for aid is based on financial need.
 Brown, as a member of the Ivy League, does not offer aid based on academic achievement, athletic ability, or any other form of merit.

-No. We do not offer need-blind admission for international applicants.
-International students must apply for financial aid at the time they apply for admission to the University in order to be considered for financial aid during any of their time at Brown.
-If you are admitted, however, as a international applicant and you applied for financial aid, you will receive financial assistance to meet 100% of your family's demonstrated need.
+We do not offer need-blind admission for international applicants.
+International students must apply for financial aid at the time they apply for admission to the University in order to be considered for financial aid during any academic year at Brown.
+However, if you are an admitted international applicant who applied for financial aid, you will receive financial assistance that meets 100% of your family's demonstrated need.
 Visit the Office of Financial Aid website for details.

 Yes.
 We practice need-blind admissions for U.S. citizens and permanent residents.
 Visit the Office of Financial Aid website for more information.

-No. The evaluation used to determine your need based eligibility for financial aid is the same, regardless of whether you apply under Early Decision or Regular Decision admission plans.
+The evaluation used to determine your eligibility for need based financial aid is the same, regardless of whether you apply under Early Decision or Regular Decision admission plans.

-If you are an international applicant and have reason to believe you may need financial assistance at any point during your time at Brown, you must apply for financial aid at the time of application for admission, and meet all required financial aid deadlines.
+If an international applicant has reason to believe that they will need assistance at any point during their time at Brown, then they must apply for financial aid at the time of their application for admission and meet all required financial aid deadlines.

 If you are an international applicant (a non-U.S. Citizen or Permanent Resident) who does not receive financial aid at the time of admission you will not be considered for aid at a later date.
 International applicants must apply for financial aid at the time of application for admission and meet all required financial aid deadlines, if you have reason to believe they will need assistance at any point during their time at Brown.

-US Citizens/Permanent who did not apply for financial aid at the time of admission who have a change in circumstances can apply for aid in later years.
+US Citizens and Permanent Residents who did not apply for financial aid at the time of admission who have a change in circumstances can apply for aid in later years.
 It is important to meet published application deadlines for the year the student will be applying for aid.
 Visit the Office of Financial Aid website for details.